Royal Lochnagar distillery: History

 The first Lochnagar distillery was built by James Robertson of Crathie in the early 19th century.
 However, it burnt down in suspicious circumstances in 1824.
 A second and third replacement distillery was built and respectively burnt down again in 1826 and then 1841, supposedly by illicit competitors.
 In 1845, John Begg founded and built the "new" Lochnagar distillery which is the basis of the distillery in operation today.

-The distillery was awarded its Royal Warrant in 1848 when John Begg invited Prince Albert to visit the distillery from the nearby Balmoral Castle, the Queen's residence in the Highlands.
+The distillery has a long association with the royal family and was awarded its first Royal Warrant in 1848 when John Begg invited Prince Albert to visit the distillery from the nearby Balmoral Castle, the Monarch’s residence in the Highlands.
 The next day the distillery was visited by Queen Victoria, Prince Albert and their three eldest children.
 The distillery was then renamed as Royal Lochnagar three years following Queen Victoria's visit.

-The distillery sold whisky under the name John Begg until the late 20th century (under the slogan 'Take a peg of John Begg'.
+The distillery sold whisky under the name John Begg until the late 20th century, under the slogan 'Take a peg of John Begg'.
 The distillery remained in direct family ownership until 1902 when it became a private limited company.
 In 1916, the company was acquired by DCL.
 Until 1963, waterwheels and a steam engine powered the site.

+In 2022 the distillery was awarded its fifth Royal Warrant.
+With the new honour, Royal Lochnagar is permitted to display the monarch symbol of the Royal Arms on its bottles at its distillery in Scotland, which neighbours King Charles’ Balmoral Estate.

 Today Royal Lochnagar is leased by Diageo from the Abergeldie Estate and is the smallest whisky distillery in Diageo's holdings.
 The present site is largely incorporated in its original farm and steadings, composed of Aberdeenshire granite stone.